tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 * One way to think about variables is from the perspective of Excel:

-  * Each cell label in Excel serves as a variable; e.g., A1, B1, C1.
+  * Each cell label in Excel serves as a variable; for example, A1, B1, C1.

   * Each cell has a name (e.g., 'A1'), a value (e.g., 5), and a type (int).

 * Variables allow us to name our data in ways that make it easier to understand and use in code.
-For example, computers don't really care if you name a string of text characters something like `first_name`, but this does hold a lot of meaning for a person reading the code.
+For example, computers don't care if you name a string of text characters something like `first_name`, but this does hold a lot of meaning for a person reading the code.

 * Variables have three main operations: create, put, and retrieve.